To connect to a LiveDesktop session from a Windows device, you will need to download and use a third-party client which supports VNC.

 Connecting with Other VNC Clients

 If using a VNC client other than VNC Viewer, you may be presented with only a password field.
 This means that the VNC client only supports legacy VNC authentication.
-Please use the Authentication code instead of a username and password to complete authentication to the device.
+Please use the VNC password instead of a username and password to complete authentication to the device.

 Deploying a Local Admin User for Authentication

-When connecting from a macOS device, the Remote Management service allows the admin to prompt the user for access.
-Unfortunately, we have not found any Windows VNC clients that support this functionality.
 It is possible to deploy an admin account for IT purposes across devices to which you will be connecting from a Windows device.
-For information on deploying admin user accounts to your macOS devices, check out our article Adding a Local User Through a Profile.
+For information on deploying admin user accounts to your macOS devices, check out the following articles: